Assault and Aggravated Assault Laws in Arkansas

 • recklessly engage in conduct that creates a substantial risk of death or serious physical injury to another person, or

-• purposely impede or prevent the breathing of another person or the circulation of another person's blood by applying pressure on the throat or neck or by blocking the nose or mouth of the other person.
+• purposely impede another's normal breathing or blood circulation (without consent) by applying pressure on their throat or neck or blocking their nose or mouth.

 Arkansas classifies first-degree assault as a Class A misdemeanor, which carries up to one year in jail and a $2,500 fine.